How can we find Arthur Ransome’s locations? Discover the maps in any of the editions of ‘The Making of Swallows and Amazons’ available on line

 The Lakeside and Havethwaite Steam Railway bookings here

-To go out in The Lady Derwentwater, used as Captain Flint’s houseboat in 1974 ~ contact the Keswick Launch Company.
-Contact details can also be found here.
+To go out in The Lady Derwentwater, used as Captain Flint’s houseboat in 1974 contact Keswick Launch Company details can be found here.

-The National Trust offer a ‘Swallows and Amazons’ cruise with the Steam Yacht Gondola
+The National Trust offer ‘Swallows and Amazons’ cruises with the Steam Yacht Gondola

-Glenridding Sailing Centre are running Swallows and Amazons Adventure Days on Ullswater in the summer holidays.
+Glenridding Sailing Centre run Swallows and Amazons Adventure Days on Ullswater in the summer holidays.

 To stay at Holly Howe ~ contact Jonathan Batty at Bank Ground Farm